cekstedt/LAB-Dicee-Game/README.md

 ### The challenge

-"You're going to be using all of that knowledge that we learned about the DOM and JavaScript to create our very own dice game."
+"You're going to be using all of that knowledge that you learned about the DOM and JavaScript to create your very own dice game."

 ### Screenshot